raspberrypilearning/cd-my-favourite-celebrity/en/step_6.md

 ![The image icon](images/tktImageIconArrow.png)

 This is where you can see the pictures that you are able to use on your website.
-You should see the picture of the Maddison Moate.
+You should see the picture of the Maddie Moate.

 - Click the button **Image Library** and then click **Upload New Image**.